jordanknapp00/Dungeon-Generator/README.md

 You will see that each room is labeled with a letter.
 The letters simply ASCII values which are incremented for each room.
 So it'll run through the capital and lowercase letters, and then start using various symbols if your dungeon is partiuclarly large.
 Maybe this isn't ideal, but it does succeed in producing a unique identifier for each room.
 You can see an example of this phenomenon in the [big example file](big.txt).

 Each room will have one or more doors.
 Along vertical axes, doors are represented by an ```H``` character, while along horizontal axes, they're an ```I```.
-This is meant to somewhat mimic the look of the original Rogue. **Note**: Sometimes the doors can become misaligned.
+This is meant to somewhat mimic the look of the original Rogue. **Note:** Sometimes the doors can become misaligned, instead being located one to two blocks inside or outside of a room.
 It isn't a major problem, just a visual error.
 This will hopefully be fixed in a later update.

 There is a pathway or corridor connecting pairs of doors.
-These are represented by a sequence of ```O```'s. **Note**: Pathways are seemingly more likely to be misaligned than doors.
+These are represented by a sequence of ```O```'s. **Note:** Pathways are seemingly more likely to be misaligned than doors.
+A pathway between two doors may not completely link up those two doors at this time.
 The pathways also tend to run through walls sometimes.
-You can see examples of this in both example files.
+You can see examples of these issues in both example files.
 This will hopefully be fixed in a later update.